matheus23/irreactive.com/content/blog/functional-graphics.md

 }
 ---

-Have you seen how creating 2D graphics looks like in Cairo, Java AWT, Processing or the Web Canvas?
-What you'll see is a very imperative API along the lines of this:
+Have you seen what creating 2D graphics looks like in Cairo, Java AWT, Processing or the Web Canvas?
+What you'll see is an imperative API along the lines of this:

 ```js
 moveTo(100, 100);